callawaycloud/Salesforce-Environment-Vars/docs/ENABLE-SECRETS.md

 - A Var cannot be made secret after it is created
 - Secret vars can only be read by Apex.
 They will not work in formulas, or via the API.

 ## How it works

 This package works by creating private AES key and storing it in a "Managed Protected Custom Settings" (as outlined by [salesforce best practices](https://trailhead.salesforce.com/content/learn/modules/secure-secret-storage/learn-about-platform-secret-protection)).

-When a "env-var" is saved as "secreted", we encrypt it using this key before we store it.
-It will then be decrypted automatically to `VARS.Env.get()`.
+When a "env-var" is saved as "secret", we encrypt it using this key before we store it.
+It will then be decrypted automatically in calls to `VARS.Env.get()`.

+Thus anyone who can execute `VARS.Env.get()` will essentially have the ability to read the secret.